Python Messaging Quickstart

 Run your app

 Once you've updated your App Config you're all ready to run your app!
-Run the quickstart application with the command:
+Run the quickstart application with the commands:

 Congratulations!
 You've just made your first messaging application!